-&lt;sup>75 The three months' timeframe foreseen for the preparation of PR does not apply to the last implementing period see figure 1 here below) + Chapter project closure of the present manual (drafting ongoing)
+&lt;sup>78 The three months' timeframe foreseen for the preparation of PR does not apply to the last

 - Collect information regarding activities implemented and deliverables produced at partners and project level, - Verify that partners' expenditures are certified in time (incl.
-LP own expenditures), - Accept (or reject) the partner's Control certificate and Report through Jems, - Ensure the availability of signed national Control Certificates and Reports of the partners (with national validations if required ) in Jems. - Fill in the Project Report through Jems, - Fill in the Payment claim through Jems. - Submit the "Reporting Package" (Project Report and corresponding Payment Claim) to the JS. - Make sure that all the outputs and deliverables corresponding to the implementing period in the project data, are available on Basecamp for the JS validation and further upload in Jems.
+LP own expenditures), - Accept (or reject) the partner's Control certificate and Report through Jems , - Ensure the availability of signed national Control Certificates and Reports of the partners (with national validations if required) in Jems, - Fill in the Project Report through Jems, - Fill in the Payment claim through Jems, - Submit the "Reporting Package" (Project Report and corresponding Payment Claim) to the JS. - Make sure that all the outputs and deliverables corresponding to the implementing period in the project data, are available on Basecamp for the JS validation and for the key productions, further upload in Jems.

 In that context each LP must establish in advance and in agreement with the whole partnership the intermediary deadlines for the reception of partners contribution.
 All reporting templates are embedded in Jems and courtesy versions of the documents are available on the programme website for information purposes only.
-Technical information on the use of Jems concerning the declaration of expenditure, certification and completion of the Reports is provided in the dedicated guidelines80.
+Technical information on the use of Jems concerning the declaration of expenditure, certification and completion of the Reports is provided in the dedicated guidelines.

-&lt;sup>76 National validation is a compulsory requirement foreseen by the National Control system in Spain and Portugal
+&lt;sup>79 National validation is a compulsory requirement foreseen by the National Control system in Spain and Portugal

-&lt;sup>77 This information needs to be confirmed by the team working on Jems.
+&lt;sup>80 This information needs to be confirmed by the team working on Jems.

-&lt;sup>78 As a good practice, PPs should try to provide their contribution (partner report and signed certificate and report) to the LP within one month before the deadline in order to allow LP time to synthesize the data and prepare the reporting package.
+&lt;sup>81 As a good practice, PPs should try to provide their contribution (partner report and signed certificate and report) to the LP within one month before the deadline in order to allow LP time to synthesize the data and prepare the reporting package.

-&lt;sup>79 https://interreg-euro-med.eu/en/documents-tools/
+&lt;sup>82 https://interreg-euro-med.eu/en/documents-tools/

-Link to Jems guideline
+&lt;sup>83 Link to Jems guideline